bizz84/flutter-tips-and-tricks/tips/0221-stack-fractionally-sized-box/index.md

 Flutter offers many ways to create custom layouts that can’t be expressed with `Row` and `Column`. 👍

-For example, here's how to overlay multiple widgets inside a `Stack` and constrain their size and position with `Positioned` and `FractionallySizedBox`. 👇
+For example, here's how to overlay multiple widgets inside a [Stack](https://api.flutter.dev/flutter/widgets/Stack-class.html) and constrain their size and position with [Positioned](https://api.flutter.dev/flutter/widgets/Positioned-class.html) and [FractionallySizedBox](https://api.flutter.dev/flutter/widgets/FractionallySizedBox-class.html). 👇

 ![](221.png)